The Schwurbelarchiv: a German Language Telegram dataset for the Study of Conspiracy Theories: Discussion

-That being said, another limitation of our dataset relates to the unknown point in time at which data was collected for each chat.
-As has been reported by~\citet{buehling}, messages on Telegram are deleted relatively frequently, and deletion patterns are not random.
-We estimate large portions of our dataset, particularly towards the end of the observation period, to have been collected via streaming and therefore be relatively unaffected by message deletion.
+Another limitation of the \textit{Schwurbelarchiv} dataset relates to the unknown point in time at which data was collected for each chat.
+As has been reported by~\citet{buehling_message_2024}, messages on Telegram are deleted relatively frequently, and deletion patterns are not random.
+We estimate large portions of the \textit{Schwurbelarchiv} dataset, particularly towards the end of the observation period, to have been collected via streaming and therefore be relatively unaffected by message deletion.
 However, we cannot determine the point at which streaming started for each chat.
-Nevertheless, we note that the other datasets covering a similar geographical and temporal scope have all been collected by bulk download through the Telegram API~\cite{zehring, mohrthesis, pushshift}.
-Therefore, these data sets are subject to increasing message deletion the farther a point in time is away from the time of data collection as well.
-By including both bulk-downloaded and streamed portions of chat content, the \textit{Schwurbelarchiv} is likely more complete in terms of deleted messages than other data sets.
+Nevertheless, we note that the other datasets covering a similar geographical and temporal scope have all been collected by bulk download through the Telegram API~\cite{zehring_german_2023, golovin2026teragram, baumgartner_pushshift_2020}.
+Therefore, these datasets are subject to increasing message deletion the farther a point in time is away from the time of data collection as well.
+By including both bulk-downloaded and streamed portions of chat content, the \textit{Schwurbelarchiv} is likely more complete in terms of deleted messages than other datasets.

-Next to the content of the messages, our data offers insights into the dynamics of information sharing and highlights how message frequency, group activity, and author engagement are distributed and evolve over time.
-The activity of authors in groups exhibits heavy-tailed distributions that approximate a power-law.
-This is consistent with activity patterns across social media platforms, such as Twitter~\cite{orellana-rodriguez_attention_2018}.
-Furthermore, activity distribution is very uneven, with 80\% of messages being posted in the top 12.1\% of chats 80\% of messages being posted by the top 3\% of authors.
+A further, conceptual limitation concerns the construct of the conspiracy theory itself: no universally agreed-upon definition exists, even among researchers~\cite{uscinski2023conspiracy, douglas2023conspiracy}, and computational detection methods diverge accordingly~\cite{diab2024classifying}.
+We adopt the working definition of~\citet{uscinski2018}, operationalised through the in-domain classifier of~\citet{pustet_detection_2024}, as a serviceable but not definitive choice; as the field and its definitions keep evolving, the \texttt{is\_conspiracy} label in the dataset should be read as one in-domain operationalisation rather than as ground truth, whose reliability for conspiracy narratives beyond the cultural and temporal context is not guaranteed~\cite{fort2023bigfoot}.
+We further note that the plausibility of a conspiracy theory does not enter this definition.
+We do not believe it is feasible to assess the plausibility of a conspiracy theory in an automated way and in temporal proximity to the events it addresses.
+The \texttt{is\_conspiracy} label therefore does not distinguish between genuine conspiracies and conspiracy theories.